GallowayLabMIT/protocols/docs/protocols/tc/tc-basics/ipsc_culture.rst

 5. Optional: while the plate is incubating, prepare fresh media with ROCK inhibitor (i.e., mTeSR complete medium + 1000X ROCK inhibitor).
 It is up to you to decide how/when to mix in the ROCK inhibitor, but it is convenient to prepare the media in a new conical.
 6. When the plate is done incubating, add 1-3 mL media to each well and tap the plate to dislodge the cells.

-    - It is convenient to add 0.5 mL of media for each new well you're passaging to, e.g., 3 mL media for one well to passage 1:6.
+   - It is convenient to add 0.5 mL of media for each new well you're passaging into, e.g., 3 mL media for passaging one well 1:6.

 7. Gently pipet up the liquid with a serological and dispense into the prepared wells.

    - Use a serological pipette rather than a P1000 to maintain cell clumps.
    - Pipet up and down 1-2 times in the well to resuspend as many cells as possible, since the cells tend to stick to the well.
 However, don't pipet too much—this will break up the clumps!

 8. Add additional media to each well to bring the total volume to the desired amount (e.g., 2 mL).
 Pipetting up and down here is not necessary; rocking back and forth achieves sufficient mixing.